 I can’t tell you how important it is to daydream.
 It’s part of being creative.
 You’re not wasting time by following a line of thoughts in your head, quite the contrary.
 Switch off the world around you and let yourself go.

-Sometimes people ask me if I’m OK when they see me lost in thought.
+Sometimes people see me lost in thought and ask me if I’m OK.
 They don’t realize I’m actually WORKING!

 The only way to capture those dreams is to record them before you forget and I keep a notebook handy for that purpose.
-As soon as a great idea pops into my head, I scribble it down or I make thumbnail sketches.
-If I don’t the idea will be lost in a puff of smoke the moment I’m distracted.
+As soon as a good idea pops into my head, I scribble it down or I make thumbnail sketches.
+If I don’t record it, the idea will be lost in a puff of smoke the moment I’m distracted.

 Commercial Decisions and Your Choice of Composition

 Do you intend to sell your artwork?
-If so, perhaps it’s wise to take a moment to consider what size works best commercially.
-Most professional artists will be thinking of making some prints.
+If so, it’s wise to take a moment to consider what size art works best commercially.
+Most professional artists will be thinking of making some prints and there are very practical reasons to conform to standard sizes.

 It’s easier to sell artwork made to fit standard frame sizes with standard ratios.
 Forget about artistic integrity for the moment, this is a practical dilemma.

-You may know that a panorama will look amazing but when it comes to framing, it’ll cost a fortune.
-A less fantastic 4 : 3 ratio might be less satisfying but much easier to sell.
+You may know that a panoramic composition will look amazing, but when it comes to framing, it’ll cost a fortune.
+A less fantastic 4 : 3 ratio might be less creative but much easier to sell.

 You’ll find some very useful standard frame and mat (mount) sizes in this guide: What Size Art Sells Best?
 Frames and Apertures – FREE Chart

 Don’t kid yourself that quality is the only factor worth considering when it comes to buying art.
 The public is only too aware of the costs and inconvenience of bespoke framing.
-It’s enough to put many customers off.
+It’s enough to put many customers off, and you’ll lose print sales.

-You can bypass their inconvenience by making it your own problem and providing the frames yourself.
-The financial rewards would be higher but the storage/breakages/transport is a nightmare.
+You can always make the frames yourself.
+The financial rewards would be higher but the storage, breakages, and transport problems are a nightmare.
+I know that from experience.

 And then there’s that other bugbear, color schemes.

 Like it or not, your art is likely to be chosen or rejected solely on the basis of color coordination.
-Pictures are interior decor and as such, must compliment the color scheme.
+Pictures are decoration and as such, must compliment the buyer’s color scheme.

 Get to grips with color with this practical skillshare class by Brooke Glaser.
 Lots of students and great reviews.

 As most people are conservative in their tastes and their living spaces are meant to give them peace, a violent color palette will restrict your market.
-You have to think about it.
+You have to think about these things.

 My work is in graphite.
 I win in one way because black and white images don’t clash.
 I lose in another because black and white art has less value.
-It’s all about compromise.
+It’s all about compromise and playing the hand you’re dealt with.

 How to Construct a Strong Composition